Coffeelot/cw-racingapp/README.md

 ['fob_racing_master'] = {['name'] = 'fob_racing_master', ['label'] = 'Master Racing GPS', ['weight'] = 500, ['type'] = 'item', ['image'] = 'fob_racing_master.png', ['unique'] = true, ['useable'] = true, ['shouldClose'] = true, ['description'] = 'This master GPS allows someone to create custom races.'},
 ```
 4. Add the item images to your inventory image folder
-5. Setup your DB by running one of these commands:

-`/resetracetracks` - This command will remove the current `race_tracks` table and add a new one (good if you got bad data)  (warning: all tracks and records will be gone)

-`/updateracetracks` - This command will update the `race_tracks` table from how it's done in qb-racing.
-This DOES NOT reset any laptimes and **old ones WILL BREAK** the script.
-If you're still getting issues consider wiping old records or using the other command.

-Then restart the server

 > NOTE: You **CAN NOT** spawn the racing fobs with `/giveitem`.
 Spawn them with the built in command `/createracingfob` or get one at the trader or laptop